Azure/azure-functions-sql-extension/README.md

 - **Input Binding**: takes a SQL query to run and returns the output of the query in the function.
 - **Output Binding**: takes a list of rows and upserts them into the user table (i.e. If a row doesn't already exist, it is added.
 If it does, it is updated).
+- **Trigger Binding**: monitors the user table for changes (i.e., row inserts, updates, and deletes) and invokes the function with updated rows.

 Further information on the Azure SQL binding for Azure Functions is also available in the [Azure Functions docs](https://docs.microsoft.com/azure/azure-functions/functions-bindings-azure-sql).